 For elder couples who have high status, the love symbol of choice is often that of a dragon and phoenix.

 This is a pair that represents yin and yang, male and female, and a celestial unity of love.

 One has to be tactful when using this.
 For example, if a young colleague has invited you to his wedding, gifting this symbol can sometimes be unsuitable as the big boss might be at the event as well.
 If the youngster is given the symbol of dragon, then what does that make your boss?

-While many might wave this off as thinking too much, it doesn’t hurt to play it safe.
-Go with the mystic knot or double happiness if you are unsure.
+While many might wave this off as thinking too much into Asian culture, it doesn’t hurt to play it safe.
+Go with the oriental mystic knot or double happiness if you are unsure.
 You are not going to unknowingly offend a third party this way.

 This is a modern twist of Chinese symbols for love.
 Numbers have always had a unique place in the use of conversational Chinese language due to the phonetic resemblance to how they sound to certain words.

 For example, the numbers 1688 is one of the favorite combinations as it sounds like 一路发发 which means a journey filled with wealth.

 The massive gain in popularity of using numbers as expressions in the last 2 decades is in part attributed of the widespread use of text messages for communication.
 It’s much easier and convenient to type a number than a word.

 in terms of love, the numbers 520 represents “I love you”.
 Another common number combination is 1314 which means “forever in life”.
 So it’s not uncommon for lovers, especially for those who are dating to use the number code 5201314 as a declaration of love.